-- V. The School Board shall obtain a driver's history record from the Department of Highway Safety and Motor Vehicles for each regular school bus driver, substitute driver, or any other individual certified to drive a school bus by the District.
-The schedule for reviewing these records shall be as follows: - A. Prior to initial employment; - B. Prior to the first day of the fall semester. - C. Thereafter, the District shall continuously screen driver records using the automated weekly updates, ensuring proper retrieval documentation for every week, or - D. In the event a continuous weekly update is not performed, the District will perform required driving record checks prior to the first day of each semester of the regular school year, and prior to the first day of summer school for any driver who will be transporting students during summer school. - VI.
+- V. The School Board shall obtain an operator's history record from the Department of Highway Safety and Motor Vehicles for each regular school bus operator, substitute operator, or any other individual certified to drive a school bus by the District.
+The schedule for reviewing these records shall be as follows: - A. Prior to initial employment; - B. Prior to the first day of the fall semester; - C. Thereafter, the District shall continuously screen operator records using the automated weekly updates, ensuring proper retrieval documentation for every week. - VI.
 Driver history records shall be requested and reviewed by the District in a manner prescribed by the Department of Highway Safety and Motor Vehicles using the Automated School Bus Driver's License Record Check System through the Department's database. - VII.
-Any District employee who knowingly operates a school bus with a suspended or revoked license shall be subject to dismissal by the Board. - VIII.
-At least annually, the District shall assure that the driver of a school bus meets the following requirements: - A. The requirements of paragraph III.A. of this rule. - B. Successful completion of a minimum of eight (8) hours of inservice training related to the driver's responsibilities for transporting students. - C. Successful passing of a dexterity test administered by the District and maintenance of a valid Medical Examiners Certificate. - IX.
-At the time of reemployment, the School Board shall assure that each school bus driver meets all the requirements of section II. and III.A. of this policy.
-If not more than a twelve (12) continuous calendar month break in service has occurred, a driver shall be required to complete eight (8) hours of inservice training related to his/her responsibilities for transporting students prior to driving a school bus with students.
-If a period exceeding twelve (12) calendar months has occurred, the driver shall be required to successfully complete all of the requirements of sections II. through V. of this rule.
+The driving record of each applicant and school bus operator shall be reviewed to determine if the record contains any infractions of the driving code that would make the person unqualified for the position of school bus operator in accordance with the District safe driver plan. - VIII.
+Any school bus operator who should have known that his/her driver's license has expired or has been suspended or revoked and who drives a bus shall be subject to disciplinary action up to and including dismissal. - IX.
+At least annually, the District shall assure that the operator of a school bus meets the following requirements: - A. The requirements of paragraph III.A. of this rule. - B. Successful completion of a minimum of eight (8) hours of inservice training related to the operator's responsibilities for transporting students. - C. Successful passing of a dexterity test administered by the District and maintenance of a valid operators medical examination report. - X. At the time of reemployment, the School Board shall assure that each school bus driver meets all the requirements of section II. and III.A. of this policy.
+If not more than a twelve (12) continuous calendar month break in service has occurred, an operator shall be required to complete eight (8) hours of inservice training related to his/her responsibilities for transporting students prior to driving a school bus with students.
+If a period exceeding twelve (12) calendar months has occurred, the driver shall be required to complete successfully all of the requirements of sections II. through V. of this rule.

-X. All school bus drivers shall be subject to the federal requirements of 49 CFR, Parts 382 and 391 related to substance abuse testing and alcohol detection program.
+XI.
+All school bus operators shall be subject to the federal requirements of 49 CFR, Parts 382 and 391 related to substance abuse testing and alcohol detection program.